Everybody had matching towels

 It was a rock lobster

-The B-52s are a New Wave Band out of Athens, Georgia, the same birthplace of R.E.M..
+The B-52s are a New Wave Band out of Athens, Georgia, which later became the same birthplace of R.E.M..
 They're most well-known for their quirky Sci-Fi-themed songs and beehive hairdos worn by the female members (hence the name).

 Principal members (current members are in italics, founding members are in bold):